 - Minimal CO2 emissions.

-Fuel flexibility enables the transition to more sustainable fuels when they become available.
+Fuel flexibility enables the transition to more sustainable fuels whenever they become available.
 This feature becomes increasingly important when investing in new power capacity, because the plant is not fixed to any particular fuel where more sustainable fuels may be available in the future.

-- Reduces the amount of spinning reserve
+- Reducing the amount of spinning reserve required